iroks/multituner-sdr/hardware/fx3/readme.txt

-check if .cyfx file matches the header file
+todo: check if .cyfx file matches the header file